2023–2024 Dutch cabinet formation: Coalition preferences

 From 29 November until 1 December, Plasterk met with the party leaders.
 Wilders said he wanted to form a cabinet and proposed talks with VVD, NSC and BBB.
 BBB leader Caroline van der Plas also preferred this combination "if Geert [Wilders] moves along a bit".
 This combination was supported by FvD, SGP and JA21, who were open to supporting them in the Senate.
 VVD and NSC were more reluctant.
 Yeşilgöz stated just before Van Strien’s appointment that her party would not join the cabinet due to its electoral loss but would offer confidence and supply to a center-right government.
 In doing so, VVD claimed the position of confidence and supply, which was also sought by NSC.
-Most members and prominent party figures, such as Halbe Zijlstra and Hans Hoogervorst, were in favor of joining the government, though others, such as Jozias van Aartsen, Frans Weisglas and Ed Nijpels, opposed cooperation with the PVV.

 Omtzigt told Plasterk that he was not ready to negotiate with the PVV because of concerns around the rule of law.
 He proposed that two informateurs would explore each party's preferred solutions to the problems under discussion.
-Wilders responded by calling Omtzigt a "sneaky Catholic" and revealing that they had met in private two days before.
+Wilders responded by reposting a column which called Omtzigt a "sneaky Catholic", and revealed that they had met in private two days before.

 PvdD leader Esther Ouwehand wanted to hand the initiative to GL-PvdA and NSC and said that a coalition was possible "with many small parties in it, probably including ours".
 The other parties saw no role for themselves in this first phase.
 Timmermans called a cabinet with GL-PvdA and PVV a "no-go" and considered it "extremely unlikely" that there would be an opportunity for GL-PvdA to join a cabinet.

 After the first round, Plasterk notified the House he would need another week.
 Between 4 and 7 December he met with pairs of party leaders from PVV, VVD, NSC and BBB.
 He met twice with Wilders and Omtzigt.
 After the first, they said that "some air had been cleared" between them.